prewired/prewired.github.io/_pages/privacy.md

 * reply to enquiries you send to us;
 * ensure that we are able to meet your needs as an attendee in one of our events;
-* include you as a mentor in regular or one-off events;
+* include you as a volunteer in regular or one-off events;
 * where you have specifically agreed to this, send you communications by email relating to our work which we think may be of interest to you.

 We do not carry out any automated processing of your personal data except to collect aggregated statistics about our events for the purposes of reporting to sponsors and other interested bodies.